-At NCAP, we aim to empower constituents to research and employ alternatives to pesticides.
+At NCAP, we empower people to research and employ alternatives to pesticides.
 Use this guide to help you in your quest to manage pests without pesticides!
 NCAP has limited staff and resources and by researching your own solutions, you save NCAP time and money that we can use to focus on advocating, researching and hosting educational events about alternatives to pesticides.

 Pest Identification & Biology